Central America: A Quest for the Progression of Economic Value. Bonus-Season V. Episode 12. Banana Republics Part 1.

 Find the preparation material agenda for your master class below:

 As a general recommendation, we encourage our students to prepare well before the strategic reflections that we add every Monday.
 Feel free to share this material with your colleagues, friends, professors, and others who would be interested in learning how multinational corporations began in Central America.
 The history of the banana industry as of the last quarter of the 19th century is the history of the United Fruit Company (UFCo).
+Our bibliography for this topic is amazing.
+We advise you to try printing it and reading it on paper.
+Please do not use AI tools to learn.
+Read, read, read at least one or two of our reference bibliographic materials (slides 18 and 19).
 Anyone interested in the MNCs must dedicate several days to studying the UFCo, from the general to the particular, and from the micro-management of each operational hub to a macro-level analysis.
 A fascinating case in economics and corporate strategy for you.

 We kindly ask that you return next Monday, April 6th, 2026, to review our extra strategic reflections on this chapter.